7 South America Travel Destinations Where You'll Need a Sense of Adventure

 Iguazu Falls, Brazil and Argentina

 The largest waterfall system in the world is the kind of jaw-dropping, awe-inspiring sight that makes you remember why you travel.
-Seeing Iguazu Falls is a visceral experience and a reminder at the sheer force of nature.
+Seeing Iguazu Falls is a visceral experience and a reminder of the sheer force of nature.

 Iguazu is a chain of falls that stretch for nearly two miles — they’re so big that they span the border between Brazil and Argentina.